SimpleMD/javascript-tutorial-zh/1-js/03-code-quality/05-testing-mocha/article.md

 ```html src="index.html"
 ```

-The page can be divided into four parts:
+The page can be divided into five parts:

 1. The `<head>` -- add third-party libraries and styles for tests.
 2. The `<script>` with the function to test, in our case -- with the code for `pow`.